leegengyu/OverTheWire-Bandit/README.md

 **Key Takeaways**: learn how to log in to a server using a SSH (RSA) private key, using the ssh command.
 The password for the next level is stored in /etc/bandit_pass/bandit14 and can only be read by user bandit14.
 For this level, you don’t get the next password, but you get a private SSH key that can be used to log into the next level.
 Note: localhost is a hostname that refers to the machine you are working on.
 * Command: ssh -i sshkey.private bandit14@localhost
+* Note: -i parameter of ssh is referring to an identity file, from which the identity key (private key) for authentication is read.
 * Note: If I am not wrong, finding the IP address of localhost would require the execution of ifconfig, which is not found on the server.
 Thus, in place of knowing and using the localhost IP address, we can simply use the hostname itself.
 * File: sshkey.private
 * Password for Level 14: unknown at this point in time (use command to log into Level 14's server)